How We Score Foods

 Ingredient Quality (0–40 points)

-• Filler Penalty (0-15): Deductions for fillers (wheat, corn, soy, etc.) appearing early in the ingredient list
+• Filler (0–15): Deductions when fillers (wheat, corn, soy, rice, etc.) appear early in the list.

-• Transparency (0-5): Penalties for vague terms like "derivatives" or "by-products", bonus for multiple named proteins
+• Transparency (0–5): Penalties for vague terms like "derivatives" or "by-products"; bonus for multiple named proteins.

 Foods without ingredient lists are excluded from ranked lists.